Difference between Equity vs Fixed Income

 Equity vs Fixed Income Comparison Table

-|Equity, when issued, involves a sale of stake or shareholding by the business partners and often the private equity partner becomes a member on the board of the firm||Fixed income, when issued, does not involve any dilution of the shareholding of the owners of the business and the lender does not become a member on the board of the company|
+|When issued, Equity involves a sale of stake or shareholding by the business partners, and often the private equity partner becomes a member on the board of the firm.||When issued, fixed income does not involve any dilution of the business owners’ shareholding, and the lender does not become a member on the board of the company.|

 |There are the following kinds of equity providers: –

 ||There are the following kinds of Fixed Income providers: –

 |Equity is much risky when compared to Fixed income as the equity financier expects a high return and reward it has made.
 The risk of failure is high as the company in which the fund has invested a high probability of failure.||Fixed income is less risky than Equity as the bank demands regular payments, and recurring cash inflow will make the instrument less risky.|